December 21, 2013

 Father's Day Tribute - !کیک عشق - My Version of Persian Love Cake

-In addition to my passion for Persian food, which is clearly evident in this very personal blog of mine, I have also developed a passion for Persian poetry over the years.
-Persian poetry is as fragrant as drops of rose water in the air, colorful as saffron threads and flavorful as cardamoms in their pods.
-That's what you get when an Iranian food blogger writes about Persian poetry!
-Among many of the poems that I grew up with, there are a few that have made an everlasting impression on me and are my favorites.
-I am a firm believer that love is the power that connects and holds all the particles together in this world even in the darkest and most challenging times.
+In addition to my passion for Persian food, which is clearly evident in this very personal blog of mine, I've also developed a deep love for Persian poetry over the years.
+Persian poetry is as fragrant as drops of rose water in the air, colorful as saffron threads, and flavorful as cardamom nestled in its pod.
+That's what happens when an Iranian food blogger writes about Persian poetry!

 روزی که می گرفتند پیمان ز نسل آدم عشق از میان ذرات در جست وجوی ما بود